 You must have observed the change in payment trends if you are an online shopper or pay bills online.
-Most of the e-commerce portals are now providing the option of paying through online wallets which are mushrooming at fast pace.
+Most of the e-commerce portals are now providing the option of paying through online wallets.
 As an online user, you no longer need to go through the tedious process of feeding in the credit /debit card details every time you need to make an online payment.
 All you need to do is to add money to any of the available online wallets and use it whenever you require.
 Some of the popular online wallet services are being offered by PayPal, VeriFone and few others.

 Trends of mobile payment in 2015